YuriGardinazzi/ProtocellSimulator/elementare_8/README.md

 * _random change_ on initialization default values (step 1 instead of 0)
 * _random change_ of values after division
 * A_ingresso, A_uscita, B_ingresso, B_uscita set to 0 after integration
+* A_netto = A_ingresso - A_uscita tells us what is the amount of A that the cell consumes or ejects in the environment. (same for B_netto)
 * Aext and Bext are changed as follows __[Aext]' = ([Aext]*Volume-A_netto)/Volume__ and __[Bext]' = ([Bext]*Volume-B_netto)/Volume__
 * the substances in the environment are changed by the amount A_netto and B_netto